smith-garrett/BinaryHypervectors.jl/README.md

 julia> map(x -> hammingsimilarity(extract, x), [A, B])
 ```

-See, e.g., Kanerva (2009, *Cognitive Computing*) for more detailed background.
+See, e.g., Kanerva (2009, *Cognitive Computation 1*, pp 139--159) for more detailed background.